Marusyk/BinaryTree/README.md

 binaryTree.SetTraversalStrategy(preOrder);
 ```

-Available opeations:
+Available operations:

- - `void Add(T value)` - add a new element to the tree
+ - `void Add(T value)` - adds a new element to the tree
- - `int Count` - return count of elements in tree
+ - `int Count` - returns count of elements in tree
  - `bool IsReadOnly` - always return `false`
- - `bool Contains(T value)` - check if element contains in the tree
+ - `bool Contains(T value)` - checks if the tree contains the element
  - `bool Remove(T value)` - remove element from the tree.
-Return `true` if element was removed.
+Returns `true` if element was removed.
- - `void Clear()` - clear tree
+ - `void Clear()` - clears tree
  - `void CopyTo(T[] array, int arrayIndex)` - copies all the elements of the tree to the specified one-dimensional array starting at the specified destination array index.
- - `void SetTraversalStrategy(TraversalStrategy traversalStrategy)` - set stratefy of traversal(Pre-order, In-order, Post-order)
+ - `void SetTraversalStrategy(TraversalStrategy traversalStrategy)` - sets type of traversal(Pre-order, In-order, Post-order)
- - `IEnumerator<T> GetEnumerator()` - return numerator of tree
+ - `IEnumerator<T> GetEnumerator()` - returns numerator of tree

-To display all elements of tree use:
+To display all elements of tree, use:
 ```
 foreach (var item in binaryTree)
 {